-An existing transcription is to be formatted automatically subject to the tier types e.g. all tiers of category „v“ should be formatted in „Arial, 12pt, bold“ and all tiers of category „nv“ should be formatted in „Times, 10pt, italic“.
+2. An existing transcription is to be formatted automatically subject to the tier types e.g. all tiers of category „v“ should be formatted in „Arial, 12pt, bold“ and all tiers of category „nv“ should be formatted in „Times, 10pt, italic“.

-A HIAT utterance list should be issued as an HTML file, the individual utterances should be numbered and all annotation and description should be hidden.
+3. A HIAT-utterance list should be issued as an HTML-file, the individual utterances should be numbered and all annotation and description should be hidden.

 Where to get Stylesheets?